 If a labelling requirement is common to several component EU fertilising products, but has different ways of expression, both labelling requirements are mentioned on the label of the final fertilising product blend and expressed for each Product Function Category respectively.

 → Example: Granulometry can be expressed as % by mass of product passing through different sieves (through a 1,0 mm sieve for liming materials and through a determined sieve for solid inorganic fertilisers that can be different than 1,0 mm).
-Granulometry for a fertilising product blend containing a liming material and a solid inorganic fertiliser would be labelled as follow:
+Granulometry for a fertilising product blend containing an EU compliant liming material and an EU compliant solid inorganic fertiliser could be labelled as follow:

 70 % of liming material with 85 % of product passing through a 1,0 mm sieve